-Indoor labs will meet in Stone Hall 306.
-Field labs will meet at and depart from the loading dock behind the Science Complex (south side of the Clapp Building).
-Please be advised that all laboratory exercises start promptly at 2 PM.
+All labs will meet in Stone Hall 306.
+On the days we are in the field, we will still meet in Stone 306, but move together to the loading dock behind the Science Complex (south side of the Clapp Building) at 2:15 for departure to the field locations.
+Please be advised that all laboratory exercises start promptly at 2:00 PM in Stone 306.

 Lab Book: The lab handouts will be available on-line (Moodle) prior to each week's lab.
 Please print them out and read them before coming to lab each week, and bring it to class.
-Unannounced quizzes prior to each week's lab will be given intermittently to Labevaluate your preparedness.
+Quizzes prior to each week's lab will be given regularly to evaluate your preparedness.